How to Replace Your Drivers License

 How to Report a Lost or Stolen Drivers License

-Prior to requesting a drivers license copy online or via an alternative method, motorists are highly recommended to report their stolen or lost driver license to the police.
-Since driving licenses generally contain specific details about an individual, reporting the incident to a local law enforcement officer will be necessary for the purposes of protecting personal information, preventing identity theft, thus avoiding any future inconvenience.
+You might need to report your stolen or lost driver license to the police before you can get a replacement ID.
+Since driving licenses generally contain specific details about you, reporting the incident to a local law enforcement officer can help protect personal information, preventing identity theft and avoiding future inconveniences.